-ORC implements commercially reasonable practices that ensure that one person acting alone cannot circumvent safeguards.
-To increase the likelihood that these roles can be successfully carried out the functions are distributed among more than one person, so that any malicious activity would require collusion.
+ORC implements commercially reasonable practices that ensure that one person acting alone cannot circumvent safeguards, as described in Section 5.2.2.
+To increase the likelihood that these roles can be successfully carried out, the functions of CAA, SA and RA are distributed among more than one person, so that any malicious activity would require collusion.